The Fundamental Principles of Human Understanding (The Primary “Categories” of the Categories of Human Understanding)

 We can seek to prove that we can have useful facts about of the types of knowledge by finding the places where the realms of knowledge “cross forks“, like we did with logic and empirical data with F=ma, and this will theoretically allow us to confirm aspects of the more elusive non-empirical ethics and metaphysics… but that subject is secondary to this introduction (especially given the history of moral philosophy, which shows us these questions are still generally unanswered and to what degree they are answered the answer is “we can’t prove facts about pure philosophy”).

-Without further ado, synthesizing all the above works, we can say these terms can reasonably be placed into a model like this.
+Synthesizing all the above, we can say these terms can reasonably be placed into the model we offered above.

 |Moral Philosophy (sphere of facts about ideas)||Ethics (Philosophy-in-Action)||Metaphysics (Pure Philosophy)|